-Here again Descartes gives us an answer.
+Here again Descartes gives an idea about how to do this.

 "Reason now leads me to believe that I should hold back my assent from opinions which are not completely certain and indubitable just as carefully as I do from those which are patently false.
 So, for the purpose of rejecting my opinions, it will be enough if I find in each of them some reason for doubt."